Mani8217/advJS-pokedex-API-project/README.md

 ![](media/Pokemon.jpg)

 In this project, you'll build a pokedex.In Pokemon lore, the Pokedex is a Pokemon dictionary that the characters carry with them.
-In this device, they can query the Pokemons and learn details about them, such as, abilities, type of Pokemon, strengths and weaknesses. **Students are encouraged to take examples online and implement them**
+In this device, they can query the Pokemons and learn details about them, such as, abilities, type of Pokemon, strengths and weaknesses. **Students are encouraged to take examples online and implement them.**

 ### Main goals
+- DOM manipulation with JS
-- Obtain information from third-party API
+- Obtain information from third-party REST API
+- Work with HTTP protocol using [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
+- Learn asynchronous programming
-- Improve your knowledge ES6
+- Improve your knowledge on `ES6/Advanced JS`
-- Learn more about how to integrate APIs and its interaction with the client
-- Improve your skills in obtaining asynchronous information by using Fetch API
+- Proper use of `HTML5`, `CSS3/SASS`. **Mobile-first**
+- `README.md`: Document your applications
+- Proper use of `Git/GitHub` and branches from the beginning: `main`, `develop`, `feature_1`, `feature_2`, etc...
+- Not allowed to use frameworks or external libraries
 - Structure a web project in a clear and orderly manner
-- Proper use of HTML5, CSS3/SASS

 ### General analysis
 Create a **website** capable of: